|

 REYNOLD:

-English form of German Reginold, meaning "wise
+Norman French form of Old Norse Rögnvaldr, meaning "wise

 ruler."

-REZAR: Albanian name meaning
+REZAR: Albanian name

-"ray," and ar "gold."
+"ray," and ar "gold," hence

 "golden ray."